-In the 2023-24 School Aid Fund, section 97g allocated $9,000,000 to provide a statewide Security Operations Center (SOC) and Managed Detection and Response (MDR) services for ISD, LEA & PSA servers in the State of Michigan.
-The MiSecure team was formed in October 2023 and immediately began researching and developing resources to address the MDR portion of the project.
-After a thorough evaluation, Crowdstrike Falcon Complete has been selected as the supported Michigan K12 MDR solution.
-ISDs were then asked to report the number of new server licenses they are expecting to utilize from the grant.
-In order to obtain this number, ISDs worked with LEAs & PSAs in their region and reported the totals to MiSecure.
+Section 97g of the 2023-24 School Aid Fund allocated $9,000,000 to provide a statewide Security Operations Center (SOC) and Managed Detection and Response (MDR) services for ISD, LEA & PSA servers in the State of Michigan.
+The MiSecure Operations Team was formed in October 2023 and immediately began researching and developing resources to address the MDR portion of the project.
+After a thorough evaluation, Crowdstrike Falcon Complete was selected as the supported Michigan K12 MDR solution.
+By May, 2024, schools began installing Crowdstrike sensors on ISD and district servers.
+This protection proved successful with detections and incidents being addressed 24x7x365 by Crowdstrike incident responders.
+By October 2024, 90% of ISDs had begun protecting their servers.

 The Crowdstrike Falcon Complete product includes several components you can review here.
 Most critically, is the Crowdstrike team responsible for monitoring and responding to cyber events and incidents 24x7x365.
 This process requires a relationship to be established between Crowdstrike and each participating ISD.
 This participation will group the ISD, LEA and PSA servers into a single organization, or CID (Customer ID).
 While the CID is assigned to an individual ISD, the ISD is able to create individual user accounts for LEAs and PSAs.
 Once on-boarded, the ISD CID will establish contact lists, policy groups for servers and escalation processes.